person scratching their itchy chin and neck

 Do you experience an itchy chin and neck prior to or during asthma attacks?
-If so, you may not be alone.
-In fact, the asthma itch has been studied.
-Some researchers have referred to it as "prodromal itch.”1 So, what is asthma itch?
-Here’s what to know.
+If so, you are not alone.
+In fact, the asthma itch has been studied, and some researchers have referred to it as a "prodromal itch.”1 So, what exactly is this specific asthma itch?
+Here’s what you need to know.

 What is the asthma itch?

-In 1985 I spent time at an asthma hospital in Denver.
+In 1985, I spent time at an asthma hospital in Denver.
 A part of my time there was spent in asthma groups.
-It was me and about 9 other asthmatics around the same age.
-The topic one day was about early warning symptoms of asthma.
+It was me and about nine other asthmatics around the same age.
+One day, the topic was early warning signs of asthma.

-Here we all listed our early warning symptoms and we compared symptoms.
+As a group, we all listed our early warning signs and compared our symptoms.
 There were some we all experienced, such as coughing, shortness of breath, and chest tightness.
-But, some symptoms were unusual symptoms.
-These were symptoms that were not very common.
+But other symptoms were considered unusual.

 Initially, I thought it was just me.
-I did not know others with asthma experienced “itchy chin.”
+I did not know others with asthma experienced "itchy chin."
 But, apparently, it has been studied for years.
-In 1975 it was studied by Vaughan and Mackay.
-In 1979 it was discussed again by A.W.
-Orr in the article, “Prodromal itching in asthma.”1 So, here it was given a name: prodromal itching.
+In 1975, Vaughan and Mackay studied it.
+In 1979, A.W.
+Orr discussed it again in the article, “Prodromal itching in asthma.”1 So, here it was given a name: prodromal itching.

 Featured Forum